Addiction is isolating.

 Because no two cases of substance abuse are exactly the same, no two Colorado rehab centers are completely alike either.
 Not every facility offers a wide range of programs or levels of care.
 Some of the different types of programs available at rehab facilities in Colorado include:

 While many rehabilitation centers in Colorado only provide a few of these types of options, others offer all of them.
 We also provide a detailed aftercare plan while clients are in treatment.
-Our facility is among the best rehab centers in Colorado helping men and women break the chains of addiction, and stay in recovery for a lifetime.
+Our facility is among the best alcohol and drug rehab centers in Colorado helping men and women break the chains of addiction, and stay in recovery for a lifetime.

 With inpatient drug rehab in Colorado, clients must live at the facility to complete treatment, which usually takes 30–90 days, or longer.
 These programs offer the highest level of care and include medically supervised detox along with around-the-clock support.
 Inpatient rehab is typically recommended for individuals who are addicted to a particular drug and are unable to stop using it on their own.